Timwi/KtaneSouvenir/readme.md

         ```
     - Submit that as a pull request to the repo maintainers.
     - Write the new questions for the HTML manual using the same HTML as existing questions.
 If the module name starts with “The”, see Duck for an example.
-    - Paste the HTML for the new questions on GitHub when you submit your pull request to Souvenir.
+    - Paste the HTML for the new questions on GitHub when you submit your pull request to Souvenir, or send it on Discord.
 I will do the rest to update the manual.